Harry Olaussen

-Harry Magnus Olaussen (born 8 October 1929 at Shanghai, China) was a New Democratic Party member of the House of Commons of Canada.
+Harry Magnus Olaussen (born 8 October 1929) is a retired Canadian politician who was a New Democratic Party member of the House of Commons of Canada.
 He was a merchant seaman, stationary engineer and steam engineer by career.

-He was first elected at the Coast Chilcotin riding in the 1972 general election.
+Olaussen was first elected at the Coast Chilcotin riding in the 1972 general election.
 After serving one term, the 29th Canadian Parliament, he was defeated at Coast Chilcotin by Jack Pearsall of the Liberal party in the 1974 election.
-He also campaigned in the 1979 and 1980 federal elections at Cariboo—Chilcotin, but was defeated by Lorne Greenaway of the Progressive Conservative party.
+He also campaigned in the 1979 and 1980 federal elections at Cariboo—Chilcotin, but was defeated by Lorne Greenaway of the Progressive Conservative Party.